Top 5 Characteristics of Successful Salespeople

-While a great deal of research tells us that EQ in increasingly important in the workplace and for leaders, it is also crucial for an effective sales person.
-High EQ enables you to pick up on cues, adapt to people and situations and has a stronger impact in selling than many other traits.
+While a great deal of research tells us that EQ is increasingly important in the workplace and for leaders, it is also crucial for an effective salesperson.
+High EQ enables you to pick up on cues, adapt to people and situations, and has a stronger impact in selling than many other traits.

 #2 High Level of Organization

-No matter how effective your sales skills, being organized is the only way to juggle all the balls in the air that you must prioritize as a sales person.
-There are prospects that need regular contact if they are ever to convert to clients, potential clients in various stages of their sales process and existing clients that still need to know they are a priority.
-Add to that administration, scheduling and meetings with managers, trainings and other corporate requirements.
+No matter how effective your sales skills are, being organized is the only way to juggle all the balls in the air that you must prioritize as a salesperson.
+There are prospects that need regular contact if they are ever to convert to clients, potential clients in various stages of their sales process, and existing clients that still need to know they are a priority.
+Add to that administration, scheduling and meetings with managers, training, and other corporate requirements.
 Having your days and your accounts well organized is crucial to sales success.

-Resilience is another trait that a great salesperson must have.
-The ability to bounce back (and quickly) when things don’t go as you had hoped ensure consistent sales results.
+Resilience is another trait that a great salesperson must-have.
+The ability to bounce back (and quickly) when things don’t go as you had hoped to ensure consistent sales results.
 The Harvard Business Review cited resilience as the number one characteristic of a great salesperson.
 Sales are full of ups and downs.
 The salesperson that can bounce back will see success more consistently.

 #5 Desire to Improve

 The final trait is the desire to improve their craft.
-The best sales people I know are continually working to get a little better.
-They possess a certain humility that, while they know they are really good, they are always open to getting a little better, refining what they do or know and actively seek ways to get more efficient.
+The best salespeople I know are continually working to get a little better.
+They possess a certain humility that, while they know they are really good, they are always open to getting a little better, refining what they do or know, and actively seeking ways to get more efficient.